Austin Family Attorneys

 Here at Kirker Davis, we know that going through these processes can be challenging, overwhelming, and difficult, that is why if you find yourself looking for an experienced family law firm near your location, we are your best option.

 We handle divorces involving professionals, family-owned businesses, custody matters, and complex litigation.
 The Firm’s core business philosophy is based on fidelity to the practice of law and a commitment to client service.

 Founding Partners Holly R. Davis and Chris M. Kirker combine their reputation for excellent trial advocacy with a commitment to providing concierge-level legal services to their clients.
-For the past five years, our Austin Family Attorneys Holly R. Davis and Chris M. Kirker have exclusively handled family law cases involving multi-million dollar estates, divorces involving multi-million dollar estates, divorces involving multiple businesses, and high-profile clientele.
+Since 2013, our Austin Family Attorneys Holly R. Davis and Chris M. Kirker have exclusively handled family law cases involving multi-million dollar estates, divorces involving multi-million dollar estates, divorces involving multiple businesses, and high-profile clientele.

 As the Family Law Partners at their previous firm, Chris M. Kirker and Holly R. Davis oversaw a family law litigation practice of up to fourteen family law attorneys in three offices throughout the State.
 The success of their business practices, based on creative and innovative approaches to the profession, have changed the way family law firms operate in Central Texas, an impact which will last for years to come.

 Prior to forming Kirker Davis LLP, Holly R. Davis and Chris M. Kirker were Partners at a highly successful law firm in Austin, TX.
 Holly R. Davis joined the firm after graduating from Baylor University School of Law in 2006.
 Chris M. Kirker joined the firm in 2011, after also graduating from Baylor University School of Law in 2010.

 Trial Lawyers, 2015-2022

 Under 40 Trial Lawyer – 2012-2022

 of Family Law Attorneys, 2014-2022